ARMmbed/mbed-os-5-docs/docs/api/connectivity/tutorials/intro-to-lora.md

 You can also send data back to the device.
 Because LoRaWAN (in Class-A mode, which you're using here) is not continuously connected to the network, you need to wait for a receive (RX) window to occur to receive data.
 An RX window opens after a transmission.
 So you need to *send* to the network before you can receive a message.
 If you send a message from The Things Network to your device, the network automatically queues the message and delivers it in the next RX window.

 You can toggle the LED on your development board over LoRa.
-In Keil Studio:
+In Keil Studio Cloud:

 1. Open `main.cpp`.
 1. Replace the `receive_message` function with: